Turkey

 Istanbul

 Turkey was our first country outside of Europe.
-Neither of us knew much about it other than its where people get fake teeth, implants, and cheap hair plugs.
-We also knew Turkey was home to Cappadocia, which was the number one spot on Kaitlyn’s most wanted list.
-So we ended up deciding on 10 nights in Istanbul and 4 in Cappadocia.
+Neither of us knew much about it, other than its where people go for fake teeth, plastic surgery, and cheap hair plugs.
+We also knew Turkey was home to Cappadocia, which was the number one spot on Kaitlyn’s bucket list.
+So we decided on 10 nights in Istanbul and 5 in Cappadocia.

-The city is famously known for being the split between two continents Europe and Asia.
-The first thing you notice when you arrive is the cats.
-They are everywhere: in the subway, the streets, sitting in cafes, on top of cars.
+The city is known for being in the divider of two continents, Europe and Asia.
+The first thing you notice when you arrive here is the cats.
+They are everywhere: in the subway, on the streets, sitting in cafes, even on top of cars.
 Then you notice how healthy and friendly they are.
-They aren’t the typical shrieking, mean alley cats you’d expect in a big city.
-Everyone here takes really good care of them.
-They view them like communal pets.
-They build shelters, make sure they are fed, and give them affection all day long.
-We didn’t see a single skinny, sick, or mean cat our whole time here.
-Needless to say it was the greatest surprise we have come across.
-Every walk for us took 5x as long as it should have, since Kaitlyn (and me too) had to stop and pet each cat we saw along the way.
+They aren’t the typical angry alley cats you’d expect in a big city.
+Everyone here takes great care of them.
+They treat them like communal pets by building them little homes and giving them food throughout the day.
+Needless to say, it was an awesome surprise for us.
+Every place we walked took five times as long as it should have, since Kaitlyn (and me too) had to stop and pet the cats along the way.

-Another thing you pick up on quickly is the islamic influence.
-You hear the muslim call to prayer throughout the streets all day long.
-The first one is at 5:50am and so it acted as our alarm, which was so nice of them because that’s exactly when we wanted to wake up… There are mosques around every corner where you see the men constantly going in and out for their 5 daily prayers.
+Another thing you pick up on is the Islamic influence.
+You hear the call to prayers throughout the streets all day long.
+The first one is at 5:50 am, which was great because that is exactly when we wanted to wake up each morning… There are mosques on every corner with men constantly going in and out for their five daily prayers.

-The other big thing you realize is how good the food is.
-We pride ourselves on our food knowledge but Turkey has never been on our radar of good cuisines around the world.
-So we were baffled as place after place we had some of the best food we have ever tasted.
-By day 2 we had nailed down this was the best food city we had ever been to.
-Everything is cooked over an open fire (there seem to be no fire codes here).
-They are also the Michael Jordan of chicken wings.
-Every place was incredible, even the wings we got in a mall food court were better than any I’ve had in the States.
+The biggest standout of all though, the food!
+We pride ourselves on our food knowledge, but Turkey had never been on our radar.
+So we were baffled as place after place served some of the best food we’ve ever tasted.
+By day two, we had officially decided that Istanbul was the best food city we’d ever been to.
+Everything is cooked over an open fire here, there are definitely no fire codes.
+Also they are the Michael Jordan of chicken wings.
+Every place had incredible wings, even the ones we got in a mall food court were better than any I’ve had in the States.
 This hurts me to type, but I have a duty to report the truth to my readers.

 Taksim

 The first half of our Istanbul stay was in an Airbnb in Taksim.
 Taksim is a big cultural hub in the northern part of the European side.
-There are many restaurants, food stalls, shops, and famous coffee sand pit brewing carts.
+There are restaurants, food stalls, shops, and sand pits brewing Turkish coffee everywhere.
 It’s got a good mix of energy, food, and character without feeling like you are stuck with all the other tourists.
-This was our favorite area and would be where we stay again if we come back.
+This was our favorite area and where we'd stay when we come back.

 Fatih

-Unfortunately, this hotel was not quite up to the reviews and pictures we saw online.
+Unfortunately, our hotel in this area was not quite up to the reviews and pictures we saw online.
 It was cheap and we got what we paid for.
-Thin walls and a lot of mysterious smells but we just took that as a sign to get out and explore the city as much as we could.
+Thin walls and a lot of mysterious smells, but we just took that as a sign to get out and explore the city as much as we could.

-When you come here, you’ll feel a strong action movie energy.
-That’s the only way I know how to describe it.
-It feels like everyone is busy and hustling.
-Restaurants are packed, cars are honking, you are constantly dodging cars.
-It has a anything-could-happen-here feel to it.
-You walk through multiple metal detectors a day, you’ll see cars getting swept for explosives, and find cops everywhere with MP5’s and no trigger discipline.
-It all adds adventure and drama to the day but it was fun and we never felt unsafe.
+When you visit, the city gives off an action-movie vibe, that’s the only way I can describe it.
+Everyone seems busy and hustling.
+Restaurants are packed, cars are honking, and you’re constantly dodging traffic.
+You pass through multiple metal detectors each day, see cars being swept for explosives, and spot cops everywhere with MP5s with no trigger discipline.
+It all adds a sense of adventure and drama, but it was fun, and we never felt unsafe.

 Regardless, the people are happy and friendly.
-They are very honest as well, at one point we noticed a lady jumped on a packed bus towards the back door.
-She could have easily gotten away with not paying the fare, but instead she passed her credit card up the line of people, each person passing her card up to the front of the bus to pay.
-They sent the card back to her and it was no big deal.
-You could tell this was a common thing.
-I’m not sure about you but I don’t think I would try that move in the States.
+They’re also incredibly honest.
+At one point, we noticed a lady hop on a packed bus through the back door.
+She could have easily gotten away without paying the fare, but instead she passed her credit card up the line of passengers, each person handing it closer to the front of the bus to pay.
+They then sent the card back to her like it was no big deal.
+You could tell this was a common practice.
+I don’t know about you, but I wouldn’t hand over my credit card to random people on a bus at home.

-Turkey is known for its wellness and spa treatments, so we both decided to get some personal clean up while we were here.
-Kaitlyn got a Hammam or Turkish bath.
-I got my first official haircut of the trip that I didn’t do myself.
+Turkey is known for its wellness and spa treatments, so we both decided to treat ourselves while we were here.
+Kaitlyn opted for a traditional Hammam, or Turkish bath, and I got my first haircut of the trip that I didn’t give myself.
+It was tough trusting a barber who didn't speak any English, but thankfully it turned out pretty good.

 Cappadocia

-Kaitlyn has been dreaming of the hot air balloons in Cappadocia for a long time now, and honestly is the reason we decided to come to Turkey.
+Kaitlyn has been dreaming of the hot air balloons in Cappadocia for a long time now, and honestly, it's the whole reason we decided to come to Turkey in the first place.
 So halfway through our stay we got a 90-minute flight from Istanbul to Cappadocia.
-We arrived and quickly realized there was much more than the balloons here.
+We arrived and quickly realized there was a lot more to do and see beyond just the balloons.

 The landscape looks like a mix of the Grand Canyon and the Looney Tunes version of Mars.
-Crazy rock formations, natural occurring pillars, and chalky rock everywhere.
-Each one has been carved into by people centuries ago to live in.
+Crazy rock formations, naturally occurring pillars, and chalky rock everywhere.
+Each one with holes carved in them by people centuries ago that lived inside.

 Ortahisar